Table of Contents

 T

-The numeric type of the values.
+The numeric type of the values, implementing INumber<TSelf> and IRootFunctions<TSelf>.

 Remarks